-Why it made our list: James Schend, our deputy food editor, can’t get over how simple it is to peel hard-boiled eggs after piercing it with this handy egg tool.
+Why it made our list: James can’t get over how simple it is to peel hard-boiled eggs after piercing it with this handy egg tool.

 These egg pods will help you achieve perfectly poached eggs each time, guaranteed (especially for eggs Benedict recipes).
 On top of that, you can get a set of two egg pods for less than $10.
 They’re adorable, effective and affordable.
 What more could you ask for?

 Why it made our list: Rashanda Cobbins, one of our food editors, claims these egg pods make poaching eggs a breeze.
-She grabs them whenever she’s craving poached eggs at home.
+She gets them out them whenever she’s craving poached eggs at home.

 Add this egg cooking tool to your list of pressure cooker accessories.
 This egg rack is our go-to pick for evenly pressure-cooked eggs.
 It even drains excess oil and grease away while they’re cooking.